Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young

 Actors often struggle in the movie industry.
 They sometimes get typecast (just look at David Schwimmer, who didn't act successfully beyond Friends and Madagascar) or they become one-hit wonders who never act again after their first movie (like Peter Ostrum in Willy Wonka and the Chocolate Factory in 1971).

 Sometimes, actors take a leap of faith and decide to take on a role that could boost their career, or leave everyone scratching their heads.
 Here are three examples of comedy actors who took on a serious role, and did a fantastic job.

 1. Adam Sandler in Click (2006)

 Adam Sandler was born in 1966 and as well as an actor, he's a screenwriter, musician and producer.
-You might know him from comedies such as Happy Gilmore, You Don't Mess with the Zohan and Just Go With It.
+You might know him from comedies such as Happy Gilmore (1996), 50 First Dates (2004), and Just Go With It (2011).

 Click tells the story of a family man who wants to build a great life for his wife and his children by working hard and earning a promotion.
 What he doesn't realize is that by putting his job first, he's missing out on important family life.
 That is until a worker from Bed, Bath and Beyond gives him an exclusive universal remote control, which has the power to pause and fast-forward through time...

 Click could be classed as a comedy, but Sandler delivers some serious acting that delivers.
 The first half of Click is typical Sandler fun, but when things get darker, he does a great job of some exciting, and even tear-jerking, moments.

 2. Will Ferrell in Stranger Than Fiction (2006)